The Value of Handmade Turkish Rugs & Kilims

 Turkish kilims and rugs are prized not only for their rich, bold colors (derived from natural dyes made from leaves, flowers, vegetables, and roots), but also for the specific, graphic motifs they so effectively enhance.

-From the beginning, Anatolian rugs were seen as much more than solely utilitarian domestic objects; they were also intended to educate and inspire.
-Idiosyncratic religious and historical motifs were incorporated into each carpet, telling the stories of their makers, their homes, and even something of their hopes, fears, beliefs and dreams.
+From the beginning, Anatolian rugs were seen as much more than simply utilitarian domestic objects; they were also created to educate and inspire.
+Idiosyncratic religious and historical motifs were incorporated into each carpet, telling the stories of their makers and their homes, hopes, fears, beliefs and dreams.

 Major Motifs Used In Turkish Carpets & Kilims